Mortara case

 After the child's father was allowed to visit him during August and September 1858, two starkly different narratives emerged: one told of a boy who wanted to return to his family and the faith of his ancestors, while the other described a child who had learned the catechism perfectly and wanted his parents to become Catholics as well.
 International protests mounted, but the Pope would not be moved.
 After pontifical rule in Bologna ended in 1859, Feletti was prosecuted for his role in Mortara's kidnapping, but he was acquitted when the court decided that he had not acted on his own initiative.
-With the Pope as a substitute father, Mortara trained for the priesthood in Rome until the Kingdom of Italy captured the city in 1870, ending the Papal States.
-Leaving the country, he was ordained in France three years later at the age of 21.
-Mortara spent most of his life outside Italy and died in Belgium in 1940, aged 88.
+With the Pope as a substitute father, Mortara trained for the priesthood in Rome until the Kingdom of Italy captured the city in 1870, ending the existence of the Papal States.
+Leaving the country, Mortara was ordained in France three years later, at the age of 21.
+He spent most of his life outside Italy and died in Belgium in 1940, aged 88.

 Several historians highlight the affair as one of the most significant events in Pius IX's papacy, and they juxtapose his handling of it in 1858 with the loss of most of his territory a year later.
 The case notably altered the policy of the French Emperor Napoleon III, who shifted from opposing the movement for Italian unification to actively supporting it.
-The traditional Italian historiography of the country's unification does not give much prominence to the Mortara case, which by the late 20th century was mostly remembered by Jewish scholars, but a 1997 study by the American historian David Kertzer has marked the start of a wider re-examination of it.
+The traditional Italian historiography of the country's unification does not give much prominence to the Mortara case which, by the late 20th century, was mostly remembered by Jewish scholars.
+A 1997 study by the American historian David Kertzer has marked the start of a wider re-examination of it.

 Background

 Political context

-For more than a millennium, starting around 754, the Papal States were territories in Italy under the direct and sovereign rule of the Pope.
-The Catholic Church's control over Rome and a neighbouring swathe of central Italy was generally seen as a manifestation of the Pope's secular "temporal" power, as opposed to his ecclesiastical primacy.
-After the end of the Napoleonic Wars in 1815, the other main Italian states were the Grand Duchy of Tuscany in the west, the Kingdom of the Two Sicilies in the south, and the Kingdom of Sardinia (governed from Piedmont on the mainland by King Victor Emmanuel II).
-The French occupation during the 1790s and early 1800s had led the Pope's popularity and spiritual authority to greatly increase, but had also severely damaged the geopolitical credibility of the Papal States.
-The historian David Kertzer suggests that by the 1850s "what had once appeared so solid – a product of the divine order of things – now seemed terribly fragile".
+For more than a millennium, starting around 754, the Papal States were territories in Italy under the direct and sovereign rule of the pope.
+Ecclesiastical rule over Central Italy started when Frankish King Pepin the Short donated its territories in the centre of the peninsula to Pope Stephen II.
+The Catholic Church's control over Rome and a neighbouring swathe of central Italy was generally seen as a manifestation of the pontiff's secular, "temporal" power, as opposed to his ecclesiastical primacy.

+After the end of the Napoleonic Wars in 1815, the other main Italian states were the Grand Duchy of Tuscany in the west, the Kingdom of the Two Sicilies in the south, the Kingdom of Sardinia (governed from Piedmont, on the mainland) and the Kingdom of Lombardy–Venetia in the North East (under direct Austrian authority); minor entities were the Duchy of Parma and Piacenza and the Duchy of Modena and Reggio, both in Emilia.
+The French occupation during the 1790s and early 1800s had greatly increased the Pope's popularity and spiritual authority, but had also severely damaged the geopolitical credibility of the Papal States.
+The historian David Kertzer suggests that, by the 1850s, "what had once appeared so solid – a product of the divine order of things – now seemed terribly fragile".